 - A responsible adult must accompany the patient to the office, remain in the office during the procedure, and drive the patient home.

 - The patient should not drive a vehicle or operate any machinery for 24 hours following the anesthesia experience.

 - Please wear loose fitting clothing with sleeves which can be rolled up past the elbow, and low-heeled shoes.

 - Contact lenses, jewelry, and dentures must be removed at the time of surgery.

 - Do not wear lipstick, excessive makeup, or nail polish on the day of surgery.

 - If you have an illness such as a cold, sore throat, stomach or bowel upset, please notify the office.

-- If you take routine oral medications, please check with Dr. Loetscher prior to your surgical date for instructions.
+- If you take routine oral medications, please check with Drs.
+Loetscher or Cho prior to your surgical date for instructions.